brainlid/locale_dating/README.md

     pm: pm
 ```

-Specify which model attributes should be
+Specify which model attributes should have the plugin applied.

 ```ruby
 # /app/models/person.rb